KyleMardell/ci-project-1/README.md

 - User can choose not to select any checkbox on the signup page
     - It is not possible to make at least one checkbox 'required' using only HTML and CSS and requires the use of JavaScript

+## Design

+- UI/UX Design
+    - I researched page layout designs to incorporate to my site and created mockups of pages across multiple devices to reference in development
+    - I used a colour palette that reflects the content of the site, using mainly 2 of the 5 available colours to create the sites colour theme
+    - I used 2 similar 'handwritten' style fonts to fit the theme/style of the site

 ## Deployment
 - The site was deployed using GitHub pages.